Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR)

 EMDR is another form of cognitive-behavioral therapy that can help change how a person reacts to memories of a traumatic event.
-It is a fairly new and still-debated form of therapy, and the theories behind it continue to be developed.
-No one yet knows how this process works, but the mechanisms of EMDR are likely similar to that of other trauma-focused exposure and cognitive therapies.
-Hypotheses put forth for research are that EMDR works by:
+It is fairly new, and guidelines have been issued by more than one professional organization, boosting its credibility.
+No one yet knows how this process works, but the mechanisms of EMDR are likely similar to that of other trauma-focused exposure and cognitive therapies, allowing the patient to better control upsetting thoughts.

 The multidisciplinary team’s plan of care involved Alex in cognitive-behavioral therapy.
-Two forms of therapy were felt to be good choices for Alex—Cognitive Processing Therapy and Prolonged Exposure therapy, which are two of the most common CBT methods used to treat PTSD.
-A psychologist met with Alex and discussed the theory behind Prolonged Exposure therapy to help him understand why he would be asked to do something as scary as reliving his trauma.
+Two forms of therapy were felt to be good choices for Alex—cognitive processing therapy and prolonged exposure therapy, which are two of the most common CBT methods used to treat PTSD.
+A psychologist met with Alex and discussed the theory behind PE therapy to help him understand why he would be asked to do something as scary as reliving his trauma.
 He was told he would be talking about and reacting to the memories of his traumatic experience, but in the absence of any danger.

 With continued treatment, Alex gradually experienced less and less fear, anger, and guilt.
 He was able to remember his experience without reacting to it negatively and began the slow process of incorporating the event into his other lifetime memories.